Friday, August 17, 2018

 Title Trivia

-For the title of his book, Girvin unknowingly borrowed a line from the 1873 poem "Light" by Francis William Bourdillon:
+For the title of his book, Girvin borrowed a line from the 1873 poem "Light" by Francis William Bourdillon:

 3 comments: